-As you can see in Tables 1 & 2, our system had no water quality violations.
 We are proud that your drinking water meets or exceeds all Federal and State requirements.
-We have learned through our monitoring and testing that some constituents have been detected but are below the recommended MCL and therefore meet the regulatory requirements.
+We have learned through our monitoring and testing that some constituents have been detected but are below the recommended minimum contaminant level (MCL) and therefore meet the regulatory requirements.